Narlotl/bart-live/README.md

 ### Server

 - For the first time you run the server, run `npm install` to get dependencies.
-- Set the KEY environment variable to your API key.
+- Set the `API_KEY` environment variable to your API key and the `CERT` and `PRIV_KEY` variables to the paths of the respective certificate files.
 - Run `node server.js`

 ### Client